Broke (2025 film): Production

 In April 2025, it was revealed that a western drama film written and directed by Carlyle Eubank was completed for Sony Pictures Home Entertainment, starring Wyatt Russell (who also produces), Dennis Quaid, Auden Thornton, Mary McDonnell, Johnny Berchtold, and Tom Skerritt.

 Filming officially began in Montana in February 2021.
 The scenes set in the wintertime were shot first.
 In July, filming was done in the cities of Anaconda, Deer Lodge, Butte, Drummond & Three Forks.
 Filming officially wrapped on July 19, 2021.

+In an interview, writer-director Carlyle Eubank cited the 1983 film Never Cry Wolf directed by Carroll Ballard as partially inspiring the film.
+While accepting the 2025 Western Heritage Award for outstanding motion picture at the National Cowboy & Western Heritage Museum, Eubank stated that the film was made as an origin story exploration of what it might look like if an artist such as Will James, Edward Borein, Frank Tenney Johnson, or Maynard Dixon were working today.

+Music

+The film's score was composed by composer John Hancock.
+The song "Cowboy Candy" was written by Charley Crockett for the film.
+The following songs were featured in the film: